 For a few seconds, Ryoka’s face was blank.
 Then, slowly, she stood up.
 She rested her full weight on both legs and then on her bad leg.
 She took one step and then two.
 Then—

 “How’s it feel—”

 Hop, spin, kick, jump.
 Ryoka leapt about the grass like a monkey, or a martial artist if you wanted to be flattering.
-She did a cartwheel, and then a spinning back kick.
-At this point Gerial and the other adventures were gaping openly, and that was before Ryoka started doing back handsprings and front flips.
+She did a cartwheel and then a spinning back kick.
+At this point, Gerial and the other adventurers were gaping openly, and that was before Ryoka started doing back handsprings and front flips.

 “I take it you’re feeling better, Ryoka?”